ericderegt/CodeNotes/README.md

 # CodeNotes
-MEAN app to keep track of coding resources I've found helpful
+MEAN app to keep track of coding resources I've found helpful - Work in progress